getsentry/sentry-docs/src/collections/_documentation/clients/java/integrations.md

 ```

 Global log entries can also be added via third-party encoders
-(*whether such entries can be distinguished as tags or entries however is encoder implementation specific*).
+(*whether such entries can be distinguished as tags or entries, however, is encoder implementation-specific*).
 The `net.logstash.logback.encoder.LoggingEventCompositeJsonEncoder` for example has a `customFields` option:

 ```java